balkrishna-panthi/FlaskProject/README.md

 # FlaskProject
-It is a minor web project created using Flask framework and SQLite Database
+It is a minor web project created using Flask framework and SQLite Database.
+Also, it has a basic gmail feature implemented using SMTP.